Status

 On this page:

-The Development Facilitation Program (DFP) is an accelerated assessment pathway for priority projects in identified sectors.
-The sectors target projects that will inject investment into the Victorian economy, keep people in jobs and create homes for people.
+The Development Facilitation Program (DFP) is an accelerated assessment pathway for eligible projects to inject investment into the Victorian economy, keep people in jobs and create homes for people.
+All applications lodged to the DFP will be determined by the Minister for Planning or the Department of Transport and Planning under delegation.

 DFP eligibility criteria